Places

 Gotokuji·¥¥

-Skip It IfYou're in a rush to get to the shrine.
+Skip It IfYou're in a rush to get to the temple.

 Verified by Karalena (lived in Tokyo 6 months)